Skip to content

 File browser

-The file browser is a key feature in organizing data within IDEAS where you can view and manage all files either uploaded to or generate within IDEAS.
+The file browser is a key feature in organizing data within IDEAS where you can view and manage all files either uploaded to or generated within IDEAS.

 Searching for files